broadwing/terraform-eks/readme.md

 ## Dashboard

-After running you can access the dashboard with `kubectl --kubeconfig <env>.kubeconfig --namespace kube-system port-forward svc/kubernetes-dashboard  8443:443`
+After running you can access the dashboard by

+1. Retrieving the token from the output `dashboard_token`
+2. Running `kubectl proxy`
+3. Visiting <http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#!/login> and entering the token from #1

 ## VPC AWS CNI